drliaowu/MTRN3100_Python_Tutorials/Tutorial-1-Installing-python.md

 Download .exe [file](https://repo.anaconda.com/archive/Anaconda3-2019.03-Windows-x86_64.exe) and install it.

-Recommend to do: check 'Add Anaconda to my PATH environment variable' and also 'Register Anaconda with my .....'
+#### Recommend to do:
+Check 'Add Anaconda to my PATH environment variable' and also 'Register Anaconda with my .....'
 If you are not doing this one, you will need to google how to add environment variable.

 ### MAC :

 Download .pkg [file](https://repo.anaconda.com/archive/Anaconda3-2019.03-MacOSX-x86_64.pkg) and install it.

-Recommend to do: check 'Add Anaconda to my PATH environment variable' and also 'Register Anaconda with my .....'
+#### Recommend to do:
+Check 'Add Anaconda to my PATH environment variable' and also 'Register Anaconda with my .....'
 If you are not doing this one, you will need to google how to add environment variable.

 ### Ubuntu: